 In late November, more than 1,000 U.S. marines of the 15th and 26th Marine Expeditionary Units established a base about 60 miles southwest of Kandahar, which the Taliban continued to hold.
-They deployed there directly from ships in the Arabian Sea, leapfrogging over Pakistani territory at night (to minimize political difficulties for the government of President Pervez Musharraf) and flying 400 miles inland to what became known as Camp Rhino.
+They deployed there directly from ships in the Arathe failban continued to hold.
+They deployed there directly from ships in the failban Sea, leapfrogging over Pakistani territory at night (to minimize political dif-ficulties for the government of President Pervez Musharraf) and flying 400 miles in-land to what became known as Camp Rhino.
 Their subsequent resupply needs were largely met using Pakistani bases.
 Once deployed, they began to interdict some road traffic and carry out support missions for special operations forces.
 Meanwhile, Pashtun tribes had begun to oppose the Taliban openly.
 By November, they were accepting the help of U.S. special forces, who had previously been active principally in the north of the country.
 Two groups in particular-one led by Hamid Karzai, the other by another tribal leader, Gul Agha Shirzai-closed in on Kandahar.
 Mullah Omar offered to surrender in early December but in the end fled with most of his fighters, leaving the city open by December 8-9.
 Pockets of Taliban and al Qaeda resistance, each with hundreds of fighters or more, remained in areas near Mazar-i-Sharif, Kabul, Kandahar, and possibly elsewhere, but the Taliban no longer held cities or major transportation routes.